huachongxie/huachongxie.github.io/_pages/about.md

 - **National Scholarship**，Ministry of Education of the People’s Republic of China，2024
 -  Outstanding Contributor to Social Activities，XJTU，2024
 -  Excellent Student，XJTU，2023

-Feel free to reach out if you are interested in my research or projects:
-- Email: huachongxie@163.com
-- Phone: +86 153 9923 9586